youngho-kwon-class/ml-edu-lab/aae/challenges.md

 - 📚 Reproduce results from the original AAE paper or related research.
 - 🔍 Compare AAE with VAE and GAN in terms of latent space structure and sample quality.
 - 🧪 Apply AAE to anomaly detection or domain adaptation tasks.

-> 💡 Tip: Try combining AAE with other techniques like attention or contrastive learning.